 If you are exempt from QLTS MCT:

-- Fully exempt, for example LPC graduates – must clear QLTS OSCE in 2021 and apply for admission until 31 August 2021, or obtain a waiver and apply for admission until 31 December 2021.
+Fully exempt, for example LPC graduates – must proceed with QLTS OSCE preparation, clear Stage 2 in 2021 and apply for admission until 31 August 2021, or obtain a waiver and apply for admission until 31 December 2021.